rapaktech/tutoring-app/README.md

 5. Admin/Students can search for tutors by first name, sorted alphabetically in ascending order.
 6. Students/Tutors can sign up.
 7. Admin/Students/Tutors can sign in.
+8. Admin/Students/Tutors can change their password if they forget their password.